blackhillsinfosec/skyhook/README.md

 # Skyhook

-Skyhook is a utility used to smuggle files into and out of networks defended by perimeter controls that inspect and act on traffic perceived to contain malicious content.
+Skyhook is a REST API used to smuggle files into and out of networks defended by perimeter controls that inspect and act on traffic perceived to contain malicious content.
+It's packaged with user-friendly web applications and config file generation capabilities to get users up and running painlessly.

 # Key Links